Improved Parallel Construction of Wavelet Trees and Rank/Select Structures: Improved Parallel Construction of Rank/Select Structures

 \subsection{Generalized Rank and Select Structures}

-In this section, we show how to construct rank and select structures on sequences with larger alphabets $\sigma=o(\log^{1/3}n)$ (this solution can also be used for binary sequences although the solution described in Section~\ref{sec:binary-rankselect} is simpler).
+In this section, we show how to construct rank and select structures on sequences with alphabets $\sigma=O(\log^{1/3-\delta}n)$ for $\delta > 0$ (this solution can also be used for binary sequences although the solution described in Section~\ref{sec:binary-rankselect} is simpler).
 For a sequence of length $n$, Shun~\cite{Shun2015} describes how to construct the structures for $O(n)$ work and $O(\log n)$ depth.
 We show that the construction can be done in $O(n\log\sigma/\log n)$ work and $O(\log n)$ depth.
 While a work bound of $O(n/\sqrt{\log n})$ suffices for use in the multiary wavelet tree algorithm described in Section~\ref{sec:wt}, our goal is to match the work of the sequential algorithms for constructing the generalized rank/select structures of~\cite{BabenkoGKS14}.
 We assume the input is packed into $n\log\sigma/\log n$ words.

 \myparagraph{Rank} For the rank structure, a query $\rank_{\le c}(S,i)$ returns the number of times a symbol \emph{less than or equal to} $c$ appears from positions $0$ to $i$, which differs from the binary case.
-Thus simply creating $\sigma$ copies of the binary rank structure, one for each character, will not suffice.
-We will instead use the generalized rank structure described in~\cite{BabenkoGKS14}.
+Thus, simply creating $\sigma$ copies of the binary rank structure, one for each character, will not suffice.
+We will instead use the generalized rank structure described in~\cite{BabenkoGKS14}.\footnote{Specificially, this is described in Lemma 2.3 of the conference version of~\cite{BabenkoGKS14}.}

-The generalized rank structure of~\cite{BabenkoGKS14} stores the $\sigma$ ranks, one per character, for every $\sigma\log^2n$'th symbol in the sequence.
+For every $\sigma\log^2n$'th symbol in the sequence, the generalized rank structure of~\cite{BabenkoGKS14} stores the $\sigma$ ranks of that symbol (there is one rank per character in the alphabet).
 These symbols define ranges in the sequence, and we will refer to them as \emph{range symbols}.
 For each range, the $\sigma$ ranks of every $\log n/(3\log\sigma)$'th symbol relative to the beginning of the range are stored.
 These symbols define sub-ranges, which we refer to as \emph{sub-range symbols}.
 Queries inside a sub-range are of length at most $\log n/(3\log\sigma)$ and can be answered in $O(1)$ work via table lookup.
 The table has $O(\sigma^{\log n/(3\log\sigma)}\log n/(3\log\sigma))$ entries per character, which sums to $o(n\log\sigma/\log n)$ overall, and thus can be constructed in $o(n\log\sigma/\log n)$ work and $O(\log n)$ depth using similar ideas as before.